camunda/camunda-docs-static/get-started/content/rpa/installation.md

 Edit the config file `application.yml`:

+* in general, lines starting with a `#` are comments and will not be considered by the Bridge
 * `license-file`: remove the comment character such that the value is `file:///${user.dir}/license.txt`
 * `camunda-api`: adjust the URL and credentials to your Camunda Platform instance if necessary